Philonous/auth-service-test/Doc/Library.md

 ## Using auth-service credentials in servant

-You can use the "AuthCredentials" combinator to retrieve the credentials.
+We can use the "AuthCredentials" combinator to retrieve the credentials.
 It accepts either an `'AuthOptional` parameter, in which case the handler should expect a `Maybe AuthHeader` or `'AuthRequired`, which will automatically reject requests without credentials with status code 403 and always passes `AuthHeader`